 Sophia High School delivers the full English National Curriculum from Reception to Year 11 online, with International GCSEs through Pearson Edexcel.
 The school was the first online school to be accredited by the UK Department for Education in 2022 and holds additional accreditation from Ofsted, the Independent Schools Association (ISA), and the Council of British International Schools (COBIS).

-Core subject classes average six students, enabling highly personalised teaching.
-The school integrates the UN Sustainable Development Goals into its curriculum and runs a programme focused on future-ready skills alongside academic subjects.
+Core subject classes average six students, enabling personalised teaching.
+The curriculum integrates the UN Sustainable Development Goals and runs a programme focused on future-ready skills alongside academic subjects.

-Best for: Younger students (primary and lower secondary), families who value multiple layers of UK accreditation, students who benefit from very small class sizes.
+Best for: Younger students (primary and lower secondary), families who value multiple layers of UK accreditation, and students who benefit from small class sizes.

 International British Online School (iBOS)